 - Set up flight alerts with Google Flights.
 This is my favorite flight search engine.

-- Fly out on a weekday, not a weekend.
+- Fly out on a weekday, not a weekend for cheaper prices.

 - Add a stopover (long layover).
 For example, when my friends from Seattle came to visit, they chose an itinerary with a extra long layover in LA (14 hours).
 That flight was cheaper and they got to visit their friends in LA.